 O'Scannlain: Yeah, absolutely.
 You know we would consider our suppliers to be a key stakeholder in our process.
 We recently upgraded the Glantus system and one of the features that we brought in, was the ability to actually email the suppliers directly from the Glantus document automation platform and do all of that from within the system itself - rather than having to jump out into your outlook.
 That adds that extra layer of flexibility and the information that you need when you do actually speak to suppliers or you're engaging with them on particular issues.
 All of that information is close at hand within the one system - that really does drive efficiency.
 The team have said that's one of the major steps forward that we've made recently with our technology and really helps them in their day-to-day duties.

 Keating: Are there improvements you see as being tangible for the business going forward in the area of financial automation?

 Keating: Excellent.
-Sounds like you are already on a track.
-You know, some organizations have brought plans forward.
+Sounds like you are already on track.
+You know, some organisations have brought plans forward.
 They've accelerated digital transformation projects for instance -financial automation, P2P or whatever it might be.

 O'Scannláin: We're now incorporating the Stars Group.
 So, we're getting bigger and bigger all the time.
 We know that if we are to really get the efficiencies out of these mergers and run these businesses effectively, then we need to be out front - one of the early adopters and almost evangelists for this kind of thing to make us as efficient as possible.
 What works within PPB can be exported to our other businesses within the group and we can see those knock-on benefits in the other areas of the business.

 Keating: Seeing the benefits of that across, not just Paddy Power Betfair, but also the acquisitions and that growing business is great.
 As you say, you're just multiplying those benefits within the organisation at that point.
 When you're bringing in new acquisitions and have the ability to bring in this technology platform, that's going to help them be more efficient straightaway.